Ned Shelton has worked with internationally operating clients for some 25 years, whilst based in Australia and in Europe.

 Ned qualified as a Chartered Accountant in Australia in 1983 and holds degrees in Commerce and in Law from the University of New South Wales, Sydney.
 He was a Tax Manager at Arthur Andersens in Sydney before moving to Europe.
 Before Arthur Andersens he was with Mann Judd (now HLB Mann Judd) in Sydney.

-He returned to Australia some time ago, and now offers to the clients of the Sheltons office in Australia the knowledge he has of the tax, legal and business circumstances of many countries.
+The Sheltons office in Australia avails of Ned’s knowledge of the tax, legal and business circumstances of many countries.

 Apart from his native English, Ned speaks Danish and reads Dutch, Norwegian and Swedish.

 Ivan Zammit joined Sheltons in 2006 and is the director in charge of the Sheltons office in Malta, as well as being heavily involved in the Sheltons office in Denmark.

 Originally from Malta, Ivan graduated with a Bachelor with Honours in Accountancy and Management from the University of Malta.
 Beginning his career in Malta with a Maltese consultancy firm, he moved into the private sector where he worked as a manager in one of the largest privately owned hotel groups in the world.